julien-nc/phonetrack/README.md

 How to use PhoneTrack :

 * create a tracking session
 * give the tracking URL\* to the mobile devices.
-Choose the method you prefer :
+Choose the logging method you prefer :
     * With a web browser, on the session public logging page, check "Log my position in this session" (works better on Android than on IOS...)
     * [OsmAnd gpx recording plugin](https://osmand.net/features?id=trip-recording-plugin#Online_tracking) (Android) is able to log to a custom URL with GET method.
 IOS version does not include recording plugin.
 Tested and approved.
     * [GpsLogger](http://code.mendhak.com/gpslogger/#features) (Android) Very good !
 Setup in : Options -> Logging details -> Log to custom URL